doriaxengine/doriax-docs/docs/editor/index.md

 All edits made in the scene view, Properties window, and hierarchy are recorded in the command history.
 Use **Ctrl+Z** / **Ctrl+Y** to step back and forward through changes.
-Undo is available across transforms, component edits, hierarchy reparenting, and resource assignments.
+Undo is available across transforms, component edits, hierarchy reparenting, resource assignments, and cascade deletes (a parent and its children restore together).

 ## Keyboard shortcuts